How to use Copyfish 🐟

 For language learners

-Especially for the subtitle translation use case, Copyfish has the “Do OCR” repeat feature: Mark the area of the subtitle once and then use the “Do OCR” repeat button to grab the text from this area repeatable as you watch the movie.
+Especially for the subtitle translation use case, Copyfish has the “Do OCR” repeat feature: Mark the area of the subtitle once and then use the “Do OCR” repeat button to grab the text from this area repeatedly as you watch the movie.
 That function was inspired by the Chinese Pinyin subtitle translator app.
 Copyfish replaces this app with a cross-platform solution.

 Tip 1: Using a small screen? -> Click the blue Copyfish title bar to shrink the Copyfish dialog.
 This hides the screenshot part of the Copyfish user interface.